certtools/intelmq/README.rst

    persistence functionality (even system crash)
 -  Use and improve the existing Data Harmonization Ontology
 -  Use JSON format for all messages
--  Integration of the existing tools (AbuseHelper, CIF)
 -  Provide easy way to store data into Log Collectors like ElasticSearch, Splunk, databases (such as PostgreSQL)
 -  Provide easy way to create your own black-lists
--  Provide easy communication with other systems via HTTP RESTFUL API
+-  Provide easy communication with other systems via HTTP RESTful API

 It follows the following basic meta-guidelines: